 Cooking and relationships: though they may seem like two loosely related areas in life, the truth is they go hand-in-hand.
 How, you ask?
 Cooking is an activity, just like any hobby, that allows a couple to connect on a more intimate level, to be creative, have fun and strengthen their relationship.

 For those who love cooking, the idea of preparing a homemade meal with your partner may sound exciting.
 To others who prefer to eat out, it may seem cringe-worthy and unnecessary.
-Regardless of wherever you lie cooking-lover spectrum, spending time in the kitchen as a couple can help deepen the bond between the two of you, with delicious results, touching all the senses.
+Regardless of wherever you lie on the cooking-lover spectrum, spending time in the kitchen as a couple can help deepen the bond between the two of you, with delicious results, touching all the senses.
 There is no doubt cooking is a universally appealing skill, and knowing a trick or two around a kitchen is a desirable quality in a partner.
 It has little to do with your level of skill and everything to do with the fact that you are simply willing to commit into creating something yourself, to dedicate the time and effort to cook.
 So it’s the thought that counts, not so much how great your lasagne will look and taste (extra points if it’s edible :).
-Even making something as simple as scrambled eggs or a french toast can bring people closer because they made it together.
+Even making something as simple as scrambled eggs or a French toast can bring people closer because they made it together.

 Not sure what purée or julienne means?
 Don’t know which knife to use to cut the vegetables and which to cut fish?
 While you could use Google, asking your partner will make them feel valued and needed.
 And even if he doesn’t know the answer, you can learn new things together.
 We’re not all professional cooks, which is precisely the allure of cooking with a significant other.
 Two people can have even greater ideas on how to make the dish tastier.